SciML/sciml.ai/_posts/2017-8-25-StiffDDESDE.md

 which shows up in many real-world models.
 A full non-diagonal Milstein method is coming soon, but it will not be able to reach the efficiency of this special form.
 See the documentation for details on the commutative noise requirement.

-## State-Dependent Delay Equation Solvers

-State-dependent delay equations are delay differential equations where the delays are dependent on the independent and dependent variables.
-For example, it could be a differential equation where `u' = u(t-u^2)`.
-Through a residual control on `RK4()` we are now able to solve such problems.
-This setup is now found in the docs and is tested, and it is similar to the `ddesd` algorithm of MATLAB.
-While it will only solve state-dependent delay equations with low accuracy, this method is sufficient for roughly solving the equations "to plotting accuracy".
-We hope to add full discontinuity tracking for state-dependent delays soon to increase the accuracy, but for now this can be useful for those getting started or who don't need many digits of accuracy.

 ## Domain Callbacks